Steven Schwartz (psychologist)

-Biography

 Education and early years

 Steven Schwartz was born in New York City in 1946.
 After attending public schools, he entered Brooklyn College of the City University of New York.
 He was a National Merit Scholar finalist and he received a New York State Regent Scholarship.
 After leaving the City University of New York, he was commissioned an officer in the Public Health Service serving at the National Institute of Mental Health before completing a PhD degree at Syracuse University as a US Public Health Service Fellow.
 He has also worked as a journalist, authoring many articles for research journals, magazines and newspapers.